 - Collecting personal information like your IP Address and geographical location.

 - Collecting Usernames and Passwords.

 - Gathering banking details like Credit Card details.

 Follow these steps to remove this virus from your PC.

 Step 1: Locate The Core Files Of Chromium Virus

-This is an essential step as Chromium will keep on re-installing itself if we do not handle its core files carefully.
+This is an essential step, as Chromium will keep re-installing itself if we do not handle its core files carefully.
 To get to the file’s location:

 - Open your Task Manager and look for processes named “Chromium.”